-Of those complaints that were filed, 36 became individually-filed, formal cases.
+Of these allegations, 38 became federal court complaints.
 The following section is a summary of the complaints used to determine common themes, trends, and overall impressions related to fair housing choice:

-The top three most frequently cited protected class were:
+The top three most frequently cited protected class:

 - 1. National origin

 - 2. Familial status

 - 3. Disability